YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 and on both client and server and is one of the key elements which gives Mojito its power.
-As the diagram illustrates, Mojito runs on various clients, uses HTTP for all client-server communication, and typically accesses data with the Yahoo!
-Query Language (YQL) due to its power, ease-of-use, and ability to run from either the client or server.
+As the diagram illustrates, Mojito runs on various clients, uses HTTP for all client-server communication, and typically accesses data with the Yahoo Query Language (YQL) due to its power, ease-of-use, and ability to run from either the client or server.